 The GeForce GTX 1050 is the best card for new gamers.
 Veterans will want to go with a fancier card, but the GTX 1050 is strong enough to allow new gamers to get an idea of what PC gaming is.

-If you’re just looking to stream videos, you don’t need either of those.
-You can easily buy the GT 1030 for your computer.
+If you’re just looking to stream videos, you don’t need either of these.
+You can easily get hold of the GT 1030 for your computer.
 It’s cheap, and it is better at streaming than any other card we’ve reviewed.If you liked our article on graphic cards under $200, please share and comment below what your favorite product is.